fkirchmann/ProductionPilot/README.md

   - Batteries included!
 This stack also runs a postgres database and an [IIoTranslator](https://github.com/fkirchmann/IIoTranslator) OPC UA server for you.
 You can edit the [compose file](docker-compose.yml) to use your own database and/or OPC UA server.
 4. You can now access ProductionPilot at http://localhost:8080

+## REST API
+The application exposes a REST API.
+Check out ``/api-docs/v1/swagger-ui/index.html`` on a running instance, or click [here](http://localhost:8080/api-docs/v1/swagger-ui/index.html) to access it directly if you're running the application locally.

 ## Tech Stack
 - Java 17
 - Spring Boot 2.7